-Goal 1: Improve Access to Independent Living Supports and Services.
+Goal 1: Improve Access to Independent Living Supports and Services Statewide.

-Goal 2: Improve Awareness of Independent Living Network and Philosophy.
+Goal 2: Improve Awareness of Independent Living Network and Philosophy Statewide.

-Goal 3: Improve the Effectiveness and Efficiency of the Independent Living Network.
+Goal 3: Improve the Effectiveness and Efficiency of the Independent Living Network Statewide.

 1.3 Objectives

-Goal 1: Improve Access to Independent Living Supports and Services.
+Goal 1: Improve Access to Independent Living Supports and Services Statewide.

-Objective 1A: Provide support for new community services and services with the highest need throughout the State using current data.
+Objective 1A: Provide additional support each year for new community services and services with the highest need throughout the State using current data.

 The SILC will fund at least one Part B competitive subgrant for services needed each year. – Grantees will provide the SILC with a quarterly report.

+Indicators will include at least one of the following:

+• Housing: increased number of people with disabilities who can obtain affordable and accessible housing as a result of this project.

+• Transportation: increased number of people with disabilities who receive affordable and accessible transportation.

+• TBI or other brain injury: increased number of people receiving brain injury services.

+• Rural IL Services: increased number of people with disabilities who live in rural areas receiving IL services.

+• Transition services: increased number of students with disabilities supported through transition services.

+• Transition services: increased number of persons with disabilities transitioned from institutions.

 The SILC will provide ongoing support for the State-funded Independent Living Program that services all Nevada Counties. – IL Program Progress report will be shared quarterly or more often if services and/or service providers change.

+Indicator:

+Waitlist will decrease for IL Services Statewide each year.

-Based on the sunsetting of the Money Follows the Person Program, the SILC will evaluate nursing home transition needs statewide and advocate for coverage of gaps in services along with supporting community and CIL efforts to address them.
+Based on the sunsetting of the Money Follows the Person Program, the SILC will evaluate nursing home transition needs statewide and advocate for coverage of gaps in services along with supporting community and CIL efforts to address them annually.

+Indicators:

+Reduce institutionalizations among persons with disabilities by 20% by the end of the third year,

+And prevent institutionalizations of persons with disabilities by 20% by the end of the third year.

-Objective 1B: Provide support to the Centers for Independent Living for new and ongoing services.
+Objective 1B: Provide support to both Centers for Independent Living for new and ongoing services in the second and third year.

 The SILC will provide Part B supplemental funding for proposed and approved services during fiscal years in which the centers do not receive additional supplemental funding from ACL.

+Indicator:

+Independent Living Services will increase for persons with disabilities by 20% by the end of the third year.

 CILs will provide current quarterly reports to the SILC for all supported activities and for all other notable CIL activities throughout the year.

+Indicator:

+There will be an increase each year in IL Services received.

 The CILs will provide the SILC with current quarterly reports on requests for services from consumers so the SILC has valid and current network data on the needs for individuals with disabilities.

+Indicator:

+Urgent needs will be identified using this report.

 The IL Network will collaborate with community partners to facilitate a plan for disaster and emergency preparation statewide during the first and second year.

+Indicators:

+Disability Partner meetings will be coordinated by SILC monthly during the first year and quarterly during the second year.

+SILC will devise a strategic plan for emergency preparation statewide by the end of the second year.

-Goal 2: Improve Awareness of Independent Living Network and Philosophy.
+Goal 2: Improve Awareness of Independent Living Network and Philosophy Statewide.

-Objective 2A: Establish a statewide, unified Independent Living message and a formal presentation to be offered to our network of partners by the SILC.
+Objective 2A: Establish a statewide, unified Independent Living message and a formal presentation to be offered to our network of partners by the SILC in the first year.

 The SILC will create a presentation that encompasses a unified IL message by the end of the first year.

+Indicators:

+Message will be posted on the website.

+Message will be made available to at least 20 partners.